2022#01 Readings4 minutes read | 825 words by Ruben Berenguel

 I may have already posted this piece by Hillel Wayne.
 Decision tables are probably the simplest formal method available, and also extremely handy to model strange business requirements.
 As long as there are not many state changes.

 Fibers are used in most modern concurrent processing systems in Scala.
 This is an explanation of why they are surprisingly fast in the case of Cats Effect 3.0.
-I think the first paragraph about “stupid examples” is about another framework’s propaganda (scroll to Fast and correct).
+I think the first paragraph about “stupid examples” is about another framework’s propaganda (scroll to

 Many suggestions, ideas and tips for using SQLite in unusual ways.
 Hacker News comments have sometimes very interesting information.
 The post they are about analyzes the trade-offs in using SQLite for “real” web applications, and why it’s a pretty good option in many instances.